|European Inventor Award Highlights|

 |Popularity of www.benwiens.com|

 Wondering how many people are accessing this website?
 More than just a few according to the hit counters.
-Presently an average of 250 unique visitors arrive at this site per day and view about 130,000 html documents per year.
+Back in 2010, which was the last time I checked, an average of 250 unique visitors arrive at this site per day and view about 130,000 html documents per year.

-Ben Wiens Consulting Inc. Metro Vancouver BC Canada
+Ben Wiens Energy Science Inc. Metro Vancouver BC Canada